Bioconductor/bioconductor.org/content/news/bioc_3_4_release.md

 Getting Started with Bioconductor 3.4
 ======================================

-To update to or install Bioconductor 3.3:
+To update to or install Bioconductor 3.4:

-1. Install R 3.3.
+1. Install R 3.3 (>= 3.3.1 recommended).
 Bioconductor 3.4 has been designed expressly for this version of R.

 2. Follow the instructions at [http://bioconductor.org/install/](http://bioconductor.org/install/) .